-4. Up to 40% of the UCITS fund's assets may be invested in money market instruments, money market funds and money market funds with a short maturity structure.
+2. Up to 20% of the UCITS fund's assets may be invested in money market instruments.
 There are no restrictions regarding the money market instruments that may be purchased in accordance with article 6 of the General Terms and Conditions of Investment.
+Money market instruments purchased under repurchase agreements shall be attributed to the investment limits of article 206 (1) through (3) KAGB.